dannyphamv/website/README.md

 This is the personal website of Danny Pham, built with HTML and styled using Pico.css.
 It features a clean, responsive design, a light/dark mode, and sections for contact information and diplomas.

 ## Features
-- Responsive layout with Pico.css
+- Responsive layout with Simple.css
 - Contact section with email, LinkedIn, and GitHub links
 - Diplomas section with verified links
 - Accessible and semantic HTML